 Social Well-being

 Activities create social opportunities.
 This reduces isolation and fosters a sense of belonging.
-Positive social interactions are crucial for emotional well-being.
+Positive social interactions are essential for emotional well-being.

 Implementation in Different Settings